Nobody has time to grind hundreds of LeetCode questions, and the good news is that you don't need to do that many to actually get the job at FAANG!

 Some of the best system design interview preparation resources include:

-- "Grokking the System Design Interview" on Educative - This is probably the most famous system design interview course on the internet and what makes it different from most other courses out there is that it is purely text-based, which is great for people who prefer reading over watching videos (such as myself!).
+- "Grokking the System Design Interview" by Design Gurus - This is probably the most famous system design interview course on the internet and what makes it different from most other courses out there is that it is purely text-based, which is great for people who prefer reading over watching videos (such as myself!).
 It contains a repository of the popular system design problems along with a glossary of system design basics.
 I've personally completed this course and have recommended many others to use this.
 Highly recommended!

 - "System Design Interview Course" by Exponent - This course covers system designs basics and has a huge database of popular system design questions with videos of mock interviews.
 Some of the questions have text answers and a database schema and APIs for reference (which I find helpful).
 While the subscription might be a little pricey for just the system design interviews content, they also offer quality technical content for Data Structures, Algorithms and Behavioral Interviews.
 The convenience of a one-stop platform which covers all aspects of technical interview preparation is very enticing.